jasobrien/WeatherAPI/README.md

 # Weather API

-A modern .NET 9.0 Web API that provides 24-hour weather forecasts with temperature and rainfall data, following camelCase coding standards and clean architecture principles.
+A modern .NET 9.0 Web API that provides 24-hour weather forecasts with temperature and rainfall data.

 ## 🚀 Features